afiabasri/Coffee-Shop-Sales/README.md

 This Excel-based dashboard provides:

-- Daily and monthly sales trends
+- Hourly and weekly sales trends
-- Product-wise and category-wise sales breakdown
+- Category-wise sales breakdown
 - Insights into top-selling items
 - Visual indicators using KPIs, charts, and slicers